julian-molina/Documentation/_data/network.md

 network: "The network hierarchy contains definitions regarding the physical location in which certain nodes live or function.
-For instance, a certain process my run and store data in your local machine or some other machine in the network."
+It also provides the control functions for running data-mining and trading operations, either on a single machine or distributed over a network of machines."

 network_node: "A network node represents a machine running Superalgos, on which processes run or data is stored."

 network_of_nodes: "A network of nodes is an arrangement that allows distributing tasks among any number of network nodes, allowing for flexible and scalable trading operations."

 data_mining: "Data mining is the activity of processing data.
-You need to process data to feed charts, and so that the trading bot may make decisions based on quality information.
-In the context of the network hierarchy, the data-mining node groups the task managers handling sensor and indicator bots instances."
+You need to process data to feed charts, and so that your trading systems may make decisions based on quality information."

 testing_environment: "The testing environment node organizes trading sessions involving testing of trading systems."